SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/troubleshoot-azure-blob-storage-log-collection.md

 If the error still persists in BlobTaskProducer function and failure rate > 1% then

-\> Increase the time out of the BlobTaskProducer Function to 30 min in host.json by clicking on Appfiles
+* Increase the timeout of the BlobTaskProducer Function to 30 min in host.json by clicking on **App files**.

 ![error](/img/send-data/azure-error1.png)